* Pound extends gains after GDP suprises to the upside

 * Graphic: World FX rates in 2018 http://tmsnrt.rs/2egbfVh

-* Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv (Writes through, adds details, quotes)
+* Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv (Adds new quotes, updates prices, adds details)

 That was the fastest pace of quarterly growth last year, although the Office for National Statistics said the big picture remained one of slower and more uneven expansion in Britain.